 Information Technologies (IT)

-You can communicate with Program Director Peter Atherton (firstname.lastname@example.org) to gauge if a project meets the program's intellectual merit and commercial impact criteria.
-Email a 1-2 page executive summary discussing the following aspects of the project: 1) the company and team 2) the market opportunity, value proposition, and customers 3) the technology/innovation 4) the competition.
+You may communicate with the Program Director, Peter Atherton (email@example.com), to gauge if a project meets the program's intellectual merit and commercial impact criteria.
+Send a 1-2 page executive summary by e-mail discussing the following aspects of the project: 1) The company and team; 2) the market opportunity, value proposition, and customers; 3) the core technology and innovation; and 4) the competition.
 Please note that responsiveness will likely be limited in the 2 weeks leading up to the solicitation deadline.

 Information technology is increasingly impacting almost every aspect of our lives, from communicating with friends and family to manufacturing of the products we use, the efficient supply of food, the provision of healthcare services, and the performance of financial markets and our nation's economy.